Discover the fundamentals of JavaScript. A comprehensive guide to key concepts, from basic syntax to control structures, arrays and objects.

 - else if: allows you to check several different conditions.

-- switch: executes different actions according to different possible values.
+- switch: Performs different actions based on different possible values.

 Control structures